Limited Edition Prints Now Available To Buy Online

 LIMITED EDITION PRINTS

-Limited edition prints are available from my studio, in various galleries or you can order online by sending me an email.
+Limited edition prints are available from various galleries, or you can order below.

 BA Hons Decorative Art

 Joseph Leger was an artist and a picture restorer, he began to deal in paintings in 1892.
-In his first year of dealing he sold several significant paintings including William Hogarth’s ‘The Heads of His Six Servants’ (image shown), now in the Tate Gallery.
+In his first year of dealing, he sold several significant paintings including William Hogarth’s ‘The Heads of His Six Servants’, now in the Tate Gallery.

 While fighting in the trenches during World War I, his son Harold Leger, dreamed of taking the Leger Gallery to a higher level.
 His diaries from the time detail his plans – which he actioned with great success.
 The gallery was then based in Duke Street, St. James’ but by 1930 he had leased an additional building, as well as moving to the slightly more prestigious Old Bond Street.